EvictionLab/eviction-lab-website/content/weekly-reports/richmond-va.md

 1. Average eviction filings taken from Eviction Lab data for 2012–2015
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)
-3. Partial filings for April, as of April 25
+3. Partial filings for May, as of May 9

 {{%/ report_chart %}}